 Assuming successful completion of required clinical testing and other requirements, the results of the preclinical studies and clinical trials, together with detailed information relating to the product's chemistry, manufacture, controls and proposed labeling, among other things, are submitted to the FDA as part of an NDA requesting approval to market the product for one or more indications.
-Under federal law, the submission of most NDAs is subject to an application user fee, which for federal fiscal year 2022 exceeds \$3.1 million for an application requiring clinical data.
-The sponsor of an approved NDA is also subject to an annual prescription drug program fee, which for fiscal year 2022 exceeds \$360,000.
+Under federal law, the submission of most NDAs is subject to a substantial user fee.
+The sponsor of an approved NDA is also subject to an annual prescription drug program fee.
 Certain exceptions and waivers are available for some of these fees, such as an exception from the application fee for drugs with orphan designation and a waiver for certain small businesses submitting their first human drug applications for review.
 Eyenovia is currently eligible for a waiver of the application fees under the small business provisions.

 The FDA conducts a preliminary review of an NDA within 60 days of its receipt and informs the sponsor by the 74th day after the FDA's receipt of the submission to determine whether the application is sufficiently complete to permit substantive review.
 The FDA may request additional information rather than accept an NDA for filing.
 In this event, the application must be resubmitted with the additional information.
 The resubmitted application is also subject to review before the FDA accepts it for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth substantive review.
 Under the goals and policies agreed to by the FDA under the Prescription Drug User Fee Act, or PDUFA, the FDA has agreed to certain performance goals in the review process of NDAs.
-For most applications involving new molecular entities, the FDA has 10 months from the date of filing for an application with "priority review."
+For most applications involving new molecular entities, the FDA has 10 months from the date of filing in which to complete its initial review of a standard application and respond to the applicant, and six months from the date of filing for an application with "priority review."
 Even if the NDA is filed by the FDA, however, companies cannot be sure that any approval will be granted on a timely basis, if at all.
 Moreover, the FDA does not always meet its PDUFA goal dates, and the review process for both standard and priority new drug applications may be extended by the FDA for various reasons, including for three additional months to consider new information or clarification provided by the applicant to address an outstanding deficiency identified by the FDA following the original submission.